About

 I am a scholar who specializes in the stuff that surrounds us and what it’s doing in 20th and 21st century American literature.

-I’m currently Associate Professor of English at the University of Delaware, where I also serve as the Director for The Center for Material Culture Studies.
+Previously, I was Associate Professor of English and the Director for the Center for Material Culture Studies at the University of Delaware.
 I made my way to UD via the JFK Institute of North American Studies in Berlin, Germany, where I was an Assistant Professor.

 Before I did my graduate work in English (PhD, Princeton University; MA, University of Chicago), I studied “stuff” from a very different perspective.
 I worked in material sciences and made prosthetic limbs for amputees.
 Writing about fiction might seem like a far cry from that line of work, but my interests in materiality and in loss are a through-line.